Community Gardens at Hoffman Park

 If your yard is too small or shady or if you are unable to garden where you live, the Hoffman Park Community Gardens is the perfect place to grow your own vegetables, fruits, herbs, plants, and flowers.
 Rent a 20 x 30 foot plot and enjoy the fresh outdoors, garden next to neighbors, and take home a bountiful harvest for yourself or your family.

 The Community Gardens are located at Hoffman Park on West Main Street.
 From Route 14 head south on Cary-Algonquin Road to West Main Street.
 Then turn west on West Main Street.
 Follow West Main Street until it ends at the parking lot access point.

 The park is open from dawn to dusk.

 Rentals are available on a first-come, first-served basis.
-To rent, please complete a registration form and return it with payment to the Community Center.
+To rent, please complete a registration form found on our forms page and return it with payment to the Community Center.
 Renters will be notified of their plot number and additional information.

 - Resident: $60